These appointments are currently being conducted virtually or over the phone.

 For more information please call (519) 938-8802 ext.
 0.

 The goal of occupational therapy is to promote health and well-being by improving participation in everyday life.

-The Occupational Therapist will provide support to patients who may have a chronic condition, illness or injury and experiencing difficulty with everyday tasks such as:
+The Occupational Therapist will provide support to patients who may have a chronic condition, illness or injury and is experiencing difficulty with everyday tasks such as:

 - Dressing or showering